PTX10008 System Overview

 Redundant DC configuration

-You can install up to eight line cards (any combination of line cards) in the PTX10008.
+You can install up to eight line cards that support any switch fabric compatible line card in the PTX10008.

 Line cards and the cable management system are not part of the base or redundant configurations.
 You must order them separately.